 Self-managing Effort to Stay in Target Heart Rate Zones

-Dunlop uses the adidas Zone for IHT Spirit heart rate monitors extensively in his program and students understand what their monitors tell them during class.
+Dunlop uses the IHT Zone heart rate monitors extensively in his program and students understand what their monitors tell them during class.
 They see their actual heart rate as well as the color zone they are currently exercising in.

 Based on goals set forth before the class, students can see if they are exercising in the yellow (moderate exercise) or red (vigorous exercise) zones – the heart rate zones set as goals in Dunlop’s classes.
 In the just-completed school year, Dunlop tasked students with riding in their target heart rate zones for a minimum of 20-25 minutes out of 50-minute class session.